Tools available on Mac computers designed to protect users from malicious content can easily be circumvented, according to a security researcher.

-Speaking at the RSA conference in San Francisco on Thursday, SYNACK director of research Patrick Wardle described how the tools used in OS X can be bypassed to run malware.
+Speaking at the RSA conference in San Francisco on Thursday, SYNACK's research director Patrick Wardle described how the two security tools used in OS X can be bypassed to run malicious software.

 Wardle, according to ZDNet stated: “If Macs It was absolutely safe, I would not be here to speak. "